EXPRESSCLUSTER/Cluster-Set/doc/2Cluster_2SD_Hyper-VRep.md

 Currently Cluster1 is assumed to host the Primary (source) server for replication and Cluster2 hosts the Replica server.
 Separate scripts exist for the Primary server and the Replica server.
 Once a method is created to determine which cluster hosts the Primary replication role with 100% accuracy, the Primary server and Replica server roles can be switched between clusters.
 ## Setup
-1. Prepare four Windows 2019 servers (Standard or Datacenter)
+1. Prepare four Windows 2019 servers (Standard or Datacenter).
-2. Join all servers to the same domain
+2. Join all servers to the same domain.
-3. Install Hyper-V on all servers
+3. Install Hyper-V on all servers.
-4. Create one iSCSI shared disk for both clusters and connect two servers to each disk
+4. Create one iSCSI shared disk for both clusters and connect two servers to each disk.
-5. Install ECX 5.0 on all four servers, being sure to Filter Settings of Shared Disk
+5. Install ECX 5.0 on all four servers, being sure to Filter Settings of Shared Disk.
-6. Open necessary ports through the firewall on each server for ECX
+6. Open necessary ports through the firewall on each server for ECX.
-7. Reboot all servers
+7. Reboot all servers.
 8. Create two clusters of two nodes each, Cluster-1 and Cluster-2 (both nodes accessing the same disk), and add the following resources under the failover group:
     -	fip resource
     -	sd resource
-9. Before uploading the configuration file, go to the API tab of Cluster Properties and Enable API Service (HTTP Communication Method is fine) in order to use RESTful API calls
+9. Before uploading the configuration file, go to the API tab of Cluster Properties and Enable API Service (HTTP Communication Method is fine) in order to use RESTful API calls.
-10. Install node.js 10.16.0 or 10.21.0 on all cluster nodes (for RESTful API calls)
+10. Install node.js 10.16.0 or 10.21.0 on all cluster nodes (for RESTful API calls).
-11. Test the clusters (move failover group between nodes in cluster) and also make sure that RESTful API commands work from nodes in Cluster-1 to nodes in Cluster-2
+11. Test the clusters (move failover group between nodes in cluster) and also make sure that RESTful API commands work from nodes in Cluster-1 to nodes in Cluster-2.
     ````
     e.g. curl.exe http://<fip or ip>:29009/api/v1/groups -u <User Name>:<Password>
     ````
     Note that the output will be in json format
-12. Install a VM on the active node of Cluster-1 with all files stored on the iSCSI shared disk
+12. Install a VM on the active node of Cluster-1 with all files stored on the iSCSI shared disk.
-13. Enable all servers in each cluster as Hyper-V Replica servers with Kerberos authentication
+13. Enable all servers in each cluster as Hyper-V Replica servers with Kerberos authentication.
-14. From Hyper-V Manager enable replication from the VM on the active node of Cluster-1 to the active node of Cluster-2
+14. From Hyper-V Manager enable replication from the VM on the active node of Cluster-1 to the active node of Cluster-2.
-15. After replication has completed, add the failover scripts in ECX Manager
+15. After replication has completed, add the failover scripts in ECX Manager.
-16. Test
+16. Test to verify that the configuration is correct.
 ## Testing
 Cluster-1 and Cluster-2 active node
 - Stop group
+  Expected result: VM will continue to run but replication will be interrupted.
 - Start group
   Expected result: No changes will be made and replication will continue normally.
 - Move group from primary node to standby node within cluster 1
-  Expected result: VM will start on standby node and replication origination (VM replication's Primary server) will change to standby node.
+  Expected result: Replication origination (VM replication's Primary server) will change to standby node.
 Replica server on cluster 2 will stay the same.
+VM will start on standby node.
 - Move group back from standby node to primary node within cluster 1
-  Expected result: VM will start on primary node and replication origination (VM replication's Primary server) will change to primary node.
+  Expected result: Replication origination (VM replication's Primary server) will change to primary node.
 Replica server on cluster 2 will stay the same.
+VM will start on primary node.
 - Move group from primary node to standby node within cluster 2
   Expected result: VM replication will change to standby node and standby node will become new Replica server.
 VM will remain in Off state.
 - Move group from standby node to primary node within cluster 2